alphagov/government-service-design-manual/Copy and content/styleguide.md

     -   as close to search terms as possible
     -   avoid questions – use statements
-    -   no need for the ‘if’ (eg ‘You’re working abroad’)
+    -   no need for the 'if' (eg 'You're working abroad')
     -   H2 are primary subs

     Formatting
     ----------

-    -   don’t break up text with too many subheads
+    -   don't break up text with too many subheads
     -   use formatting options (eg callouts) but not gratuitously
     -   use accessibility formatting